AlcoholRehabHelp Logo

 • High fat levels in the blood

-Too much collection of fats in the liver can cause a condition known as non-alcoholic fatty liver disease (NAFLD).
+Too much collection of fats in the liver can cause non-alcoholic fatty liver disease (NAFLD).
 The main complication of NAFLD is advanced-stage scarring of the liver.

 Potential Complications of Alcoholic Cirrhosis